goldenstein64/tic-tac-toe.spec/README.md

 ## File Structure

 There is a general file structure for the game's source code.
-Here is a tree without any of the extensions.
+Here is a tree without any of the file extensions.

 ```plain
 .